 - To promote letting go.

 Keep in mind that each divorce, each couple, and each fight, is unique.
 So some of this will be more relevant in some cases then in others.
-However, there is always some version of “the” fight and if we can help a couple structure their fight and make it more productive there is a better chance for a productive dialogue as they move through the process of divorce and into their future relationship as co-parents.
-When the fight is driven by attorneys in a court setting a couple may miss much of this opportunity for self-discovery and closure.
+However, there is always some version of “the” fight and if we can help a couple structure their fight and make it more productive there is a better chance for a valuable dialogue as they move through the process of divorce and into their future relationship as co-parents.
+Sadly, when the fight is driven by attorneys in a court setting a couple may miss much of the opportunity for self-discovery and closure, as they end up with a form of divorce PTSD that keeps them stuck and unable to attract a healthy new partner.